 Many health care providers recommend feeding the newborn first (assuming both children ask to be fed at the same time), since the breast is the newborn’s only source of calories and nutrients.
 This is more important during the first few days after birth, when colostrum is in short supply.
 After that, it’s first come, first serve!

-If your newborn consistently breastfeeds on a single breast at a feeding, you can offer a hungry toddler the opposite breast.
+If your newborn consistently breastfeeds on a single breast at a feeding, you can offer a hungry child the opposite breast.
 It’s a bit like breastfeeding multiples, only the babies are two different ages.
 Nursing both children at once saves time and energy.
 Plus, true tandem nursing keeps a potentially playful toddler occupied while mom breastfeeds the baby.
-Regardless of how you and your children choose to breastfeed (separately or simultaneously), you will be amazed at your body’s ability to meet the needs of two children.
+Regardless of how you and your children choose to breastfeed (separately or simultaneously), you will be amazed at your body’s ability to meet their needs.
 While mothers nursing a single baby worry that they will have too little milk, those who tandem nurse are more likely to encounter too much!

-No matter how your children are fed, meeting the needs of a family of four takes more coordination and more energy than caring for a family of three.
-Eating a variety of healthy foods, drinking enough liquids to satisfy your thirst, and napping when the babies nap (if possible) will ensure that your needs are met as well.
+No matter how your children are fed, meeting the needs of your growing family takes more coordination and energy.
+Eating a variety of healthy foods, drinking enough liquids to satisfy your thirst, and napping when the children nap (if possible) will ensure that your needs are met as well.

 Deciding to tandem nurse or wean